Leaky gut syndrome is also known as intestinal permeability.

 Blood test that requires a blood sample.
 The blood sample will need to be centrifuged.

-You can attend one of two laboratories in London to have the sample taken or you will need to arrange for a blood sample to be collected by a nurse at your G.P. service or at a private clinic or hospital.
+You can attend a laboratory in London to have the sample taken or you will need to arrange for a blood sample to be collected by a nurse at your G.P. service or at a private clinic or hospital.
 Any fee for this service is not included in with the test fee.

 You will need to send your sample back to the lab via a next day postal service – If you are in the UK, Royal mail offer a suitable next day service.
 If you are outside of the UK then please check with your postal service for options.
 The cost of the test does not cover the return postage.